 - Conspiracy to commit wire fraud on customers;

 - Conspiracy to commit wire fraud on lenders;

 - Conspiracy to commit commodities fraud;

 - Conspiracy to defraud the United States and violate the campaign finance laws.

-How long could SBF spend in jail?
+SBF Jail Time: How long could SBF spend in prison?